 In May of 2012 David Barrett Trio was asked to participate in an all day Alan Parsons Master Class recording workshop at Noble Street Studios in Toronto, in which they were the band being engineered and produced by Alan Parsons himself.
 The result was the epic song Belmonte, the only DB3 tune on their debut album to feature vocals.
 The vocals were done by none other than the bands photographer and album artwork designer, Paul Reid.
 In addition to that collaboration, in early 2013 DB3 recorded a new tune with renown vocalist, Michael Sadler of Saga, and just recently the trio has recorded a new tune with Canadian singer/songwriter Jacob Moon.

 The members of the The David Barrett Trio have a well established history and a portfolio of international touring and recording – experiences that translate well, both on and off stage.
 In Toronto, DB3 has played a year long residency at the prestigious Orbit Room (coincidentally owned by Alex Lifeson), headlined at larger concert venues such as Mod Club Theatre, and opened for such prog rock legends Saga, and Carl Palmer of Emerson, Lake, And Palmer.

 David Barrett Trio’s self titled debut album was completed in autumn of 2012, and produced by Alex Lifeson, Alan Parsons and Richard Chycki.
 The album was released in April, 2013, and their CD Release Party at Mod Club Theatre featured a laser show courtesy of Rush lighting director Howard Ungerleider of Production Design International, with audio presented in surround sound by Renkus Heinz Canada.
-This concert was captured in HD by an 8 camera shoot and will be available on DVD in 5.1 Surround Sound.
+This concert was captured in HD by an 8 camera shoot and will be available on DVD and as a live album for digital download.